-- Properly close the Charlemont Landfill. - Work with the Deerfield River Watershed Association and continue to monitor the polluted Davis Mine Brook. - Talk with MassHighway, District 1 to negotiate an alternative to the current road salt to sand mix and consider funding the extra costs of applying hops instead of salt along the Deerfield and along areas with known aquifers. - Work with the Board of Health to identify locations of car dumps and ensure through soil and water tests that these areas pose no immediate threat to groundwater quality. - If not properly engineered or maintained, gravel roads can erode in any number of ways resulting in detrimental sediment loading in abutting wetlands.
-A number of solutions are known to fix site-specific problems as well as help to ensure a minimum of erosive flow per storm event along the entire gravel road network. - Town officials need to continue to work in partnership with other towns and the Council of Governments to address the regional issues of right-of-way vegetation management as it relates to pesticide use and of hazardous material transport along rail sections with documented failures. - The town also needs to continue to work with MassHighway to impact factors within their control (e.g., tree planting and commercial development), which could result in the slowing of traffic along Rte.
-2. - To reduce trash and litter in a community that caters to out-of-towners as Charlemont does, town officials should support passage of MGL- CMR #323 2.12.5 for implementing a fine for alcohol on the river.
-The Deerfield River Impact Committee feels that alcohol is a major contributor to littering and unsafe conduct on the river. - The town needs to find ways and funding to upgrade private septic systems that do not currently comply with Title V.
+- Continue to work with the Watershed Planning Program to monitor the polluted Davis Mine Brook. - Continue to work with MassHighway, District 1 to find the most effective and environmentally safe alternatives to the current road salt to sand mix and consider funding the extra costs of applying less toxic materials instead of salt along the Deerfield and along areas with known aquifers.
+As of 2024, DOT is using Rock Salt, Liquid Magnesium Chloride, Liquid Brine, Salt, and Pre-Mix (Rock salt and calcium chloride).
+In the discussion with them about these materials, Liquid Magnesium Chloride and Pre-Mix are safer environmentally but are fiscally restrictive. - Work with the Board of Health to identify locations of car dumps and ensure through soil and water tests that these areas pose no immediate threat to groundwater quality. - If not properly engineered or maintained, gravel roads can erode in any number of ways resulting in detrimental sediment loading in abutting wetlands.
+A number of solutions are known to fix site-specific problems as well as help to ensure a minimum of erosive flow per storm event along the entire gravel road network. - Town officials need to continue to work in partnership with other towns and the Council of Governments to address the regional issues of right-of-way vegetation management as it relates to pesticide use and of hazardous material transport along rail sections with documented failures.
+The Charlemont EMD has response plans for responding to hazardous materials spills. - The town also needs to continue to work with MassHighway to impact factors within their control (e.g., tree planting and commercial development), which could result in the slowing of traffic along Rte.
+2. - To reduce trash and litter in a community that caters to out-of-towners we have implemented a fine for alcohol on the river and will continue to pursue cleanup. - The town has been pursuing grant funding and low interest loans to upgrade private septic systems that do not currently comply with Title V.